 - Make sure siding is correctly aligned with windows and chimneys

 - Search for gaps where siding or bricks meet your foundation

 A DIY energy assessment can be effective for a number of air leaks in your home, but for additional energy savings, hire a professional.
 Experts can complete a comprehensive energy assessment, including a blower door test that can help detect major sources of energy loss in your home, and let you know how best to fix them for improved energy efficiency.
-Contact Service Experts Heating & Air Conditioning in Cocoa for a professional energy assessment at 321-428-7635.
+Contact Service Experts Heating & Air Conditioning in Melbourne for a professional energy assessment at 321-428-7635.